benmatselby/technical-workshops/docker-101/README.md

 # Docker

-**Time allocation:** 30 minutes
+**Time allocation:** 60 minutes

-This workshop will be a high level overview of the basic commands you will use for docker daily.
+This workshop will be a high level overview of the basic docker commands you will use daily.
 It's an entry level workshop, so if you're comfortable with docker on the CLI, this probably isn't for you.

+What we will cover:

 - [Commands](#commands)
 - [Pulling](#pulling)